vhertzb/N741/Reproducible Research.md

 Reproducibility

 - Bridges gap between replication and letting the study stand alone
-- take data/code and replicate findings -> validate findings
+- Take data/code and replicate findings -> validate findings
 - Why do we need reproducible research?
   - New technologies increase data throughput while adding complexities and dimensions to data
   - Existing databases merged into bigger collection of data